tajpouria/docker-and-kubernetes-cheat-sheet/istio.md

 ### Istio control plane components

-- Galley: Reads K8s config (or other orchestration platform) and convert it in the internal format that Istion understands.
+- Galley: Reads K8s config (or other orchestration platform) and convert it in the internal format that istio understands.

 - Pilot: Receive formmated configuarion and propagate it across the proxies